Krzysztof is a lifelong future tech junkie investigating the latest stories from companies like Apple, Samsung, Google, and Amazon.

+You can voice enable a variety of news outlets, including NPR, BBC, Discovery, The Washington Post, and CNN.
+If that's not enough, then there are several news skills you can access, including NBC and AOL.
 There are even sports news from ESPN Radio and Fox Sports who missed out on their favorite games and headlines sports stories.

-- If you're interested in local news, then there are over a dozen metropolitan stations you can enable in your flash briefing settings such as NBC 4 New York, NBC4 Southern California, NBC 5 Chicago, and more.
+If you're interested in local news, then there are over a dozen metropolitan stations you can enable in your flash briefing settings such as NBC 4 New York, NBC4 Southern California, NBC 5 Chicago, and more.

 Unfortunately traffic information is limited to a set destination with the options to include stops in between, but I don't recommend using it outside your daily work route.